 3 Days in Tokyo

 The first thing I did was head to Shibuya and the Meiji Shrine.
 Dedicated to the deified spirits of Emperor Meiji and his wife, Empress Shōken, the Shinto shrine is a very peaceful place to start off your Tokyo tour.
 While I was there I had a delightful conversion with an older Japanese gentleman who gave me some history lessons and I got to witness a wedding.
 The torii, large wooden gates, leading to the complex were especially grand and photographic.
 I made a ¥100 offering and received an o-mikuji – a random fortune on a piece of paper.
-It was a particularly good fortune so I took it with me rather than tying it to some wire and leaving it behind.
+It was a particularly good fortune so I took it with me rather than tying it to a piece of wire and leaving it behind.

 Harajuku / Takeshita Dori

 Harajuku is a district in the Shibuya ward known for eccentric fashion and the young people who hang out around Harajuku Station on Sundays, engaging in cosplay (“costume play”).
-I was there on a Thursday but I still managed to see a couple girls in some amazing get-up.
+I was there on a Thursday but I still managed to see a couple girls in some amazing outfits.
 Even though I’m no longer the target market I love a good deal so of course I had to do some shopping on Takeshita Dori.
 My biggest lament was that my feet are too big for Japanese shoes. *sob* If you wear larger than a US 8/8.5 be prepared to have your heart broken.

 Between here and the shops of Takeshita Dori I dropped more yen then I want to think about.
 Shibuya 109 is an awesome circular “fashion community” that contains 10 floors of boutique shops.
 It opened for business on the day I was born.
 If that’s not a sign, I don’t know what is.